 Malmö is such an underrated foodie destination.
 The people that know, know … but the Malmö food scene is still largely unknown to the rest of the world.
 When people ask me why I love living in Malmö, the food culture is the first thing that pops into my mind.
 My Instagram is littered my latest food adventures so it isn’t surprising that the most common question I get is about where to eat in Malmö.

 If you’re into food you probably know that Copenhagen is one of the best food cities in the world.
-But what many people don’t realize is that you don’t have to cross the Øresund Bridge to have an exceptional food experience.
-You can have a taste of the famous Copenhagen food culture right here in Malmö.
+But what many people don’t realize is that you don’t have to cross the Øresund to have an exceptional food experience.
+You can have a taste of the Nordic food culture right here in Malmö.

-After spending so much time exploring the food scene in this city, I’m excited to share with you all my favourite hot spots and hidden gems.
-So here it is, everything you need to know about to where to eat in Malmö.
+After spending so much time exploring the food scene in my home, I’m excited to share with you all my favourite hot spots and hidden gems.
+So here it is, everything you need to know about to where to eat in Malmö in 2023.

 The best brunch in Malmö